hyyperlite/fmg_api_easy/README.md

-# FortiManager API Generic Client
+# FortiManager API Easy Client

 A simple Python command-line application for interacting with FortiManager devices using the [pyfmg](https://github.com/p4r4n0y1ng/pyfmg) library.
 This tool is designed to provide a consistent user experience with the [fgt_api_easy](https://github.com/hyyperlite/fgt_api_easy) client.